DillonSteyl/SCIE1000/Week 6/code_challenge.md

-# Challenge - Crack the Code
+# Challenge: Crack the Code

 For computers to communicate with each other they must send messages, and often times these messages must remain a secret.
 Messages are encrypted by the sender, sent to the recipient, and then unlocked by the recipient using a 'key' that only the sender and recipient know.